yasglobal/schema-for-article/readme.txt

 = 0.1 =

-  * This is a fully functional version based on the idea of minimum viable product.
+  * This is a fully functional version based on the idea of a minimum viable product.